Predicting Corporate Risk by Jointly Modeling Company Networks and Dialogues in Earnings Conference Calls: Methodology

 \subsection{Proposed Model}

-We propose a new model, Temporal Virtual Graph Neural Network (TVGNN), to incorporate company network and earnings conference calls for company risk prediction, guaranteeing no temporal information leakage.
-The model has a hierarchical architecture, including three modules:

-1) Sentence Encoder: This module extracts the textual information of the earnings conference call and incorporates dialogue structural features and participant role information to output a vector representation for each sentence.

-2) Dialogue Encoder: This module captures the contextual relationship of sentences in earnings conference calls and encodes the entire dialogue into a vector.

-3) Company Network Encoder: This is the key module of our model, consisting of company network construction, market encoder, and network encoder.
+As shown in Figure \ref{fig:model}, Our proposed TVGNN (Temporal Virtual Graph Neural Network) model contains three main modules, including: \begin{enumerate} \item Sentence Encoder: This module extracts the textual information of the earnings conference call and incorporates dialogue structural features to output a vector representation for each sentence. \item Dialogue Encoder: This module captures the contextual relationship of sentences in earnings conference calls and encodes the entire dialogue into a vector. \item Company Network Encoder: This is the key module of our model, consisting of company network construction, market encoder, and network encoder.
 First, we construct company networks based on company relationships, guaranteeing no temporal information leakage.
 The market encoder then models the market state at each time step.
-Finally, the network encoder employs a graph neural network to fuse all information and update the company representations.

-At last, the obtained company representations are fed into an output layer for the downstream task.
+Finally, the network encoder employs a graph neural network to fuse all information and update the company representations. \end{enumerate} At last, the obtained company representations are fed into an output layer for the downstream task.